ORNL-CEES/Cap/docs/source/equivalent_circuits.rst

      I = C \frac{dU_C}{dt}

-:math:`U_C` stands for the voltage accross the capacitor.
+:math:`U_C` stands for the voltage across the capacitor.
 Its capacitance, :math:`C`, represents its ability to store electric charge.
 The equivalent series resistance, :math:`R`, add a real component to the impedance of the circuit: